Sending Email from Raspberry Pi Using msmtp with Gmail OAuth 2.0

 - Create a new project.

-- Configure the OAuth consent screen with App domain and Authorized domains left empty.
+- Configure the OAuth consent screen.

 - System Setup: